cisco/ns3-802.11ax-simulator/README.md

 Usage with example
 ================

 Run Program

     $ ./waf --run scratch/wifi-ofdma-multi-traffic	 - builds and runs

 To debug if something goes wrong in run time

     $ ./waf --run scratch/wifi-ofdma-multi-traffic "--command-template=gdb/lldb %s"

-Modifying program
+Passing parameters to the program

     Some variables such as packet size, number of packet etc can be modified by command line argument passing as well

     $ ./waf --run scratch/wifi-ofdma-multi-traffic "--numPackets=10"

 Models
 ======
 Newly added Models:

     RRMWifiManager, HEWifiChannelHelper, HEWifiPhyHelper, HEWifiPhy, HEWifiChannel,
     Enterprise11axPropagationLossModel, HEBitMap, PerTag